-The CH101 is an ultrasonic transceiver rangefinder that uses a piezoelectric micromachined ultrasonic transducer (PMUT) to send out short pulses of soundwaves into the air.
-Upon hitting an object, these waves reflect back towards the PMUT, causing it to vibrate and generate an electrical signal.
-The time needed for the soundwaves to travel from and back to the PMUT, known as the Time-of-Flight (ToF), is measured by the built-in application-specific integrated circuit (ASIC).
-Using the speed of sound (343 m/s at room temperature), the system can determine the distance to the object.
+The CH201 and ICU-20201 are ultrasonic transceiver rangefinders that use a piezoelectric micromachined ultrasonic transducer (PMUT) to send out short pulses of sound waves into the air.
+These waves, upon hitting an object, reflect back towards the PMUT, causing it to vibrate and generate an electrical signal.
+The time for the sound waves to travel from and back to the PMUT, known as the Time-of-Flight (ToF), is measured by the built-in application-specific integrated circuit (ASIC).
+(Using the speed of sound (343 m/s at room temperature), the system can determine the distance to the object.

-Unlike other types of ToF rangefinders, such as infrared (IR) sensors, the CH101 is not affected by the color or transparency of objects and works in all lighting conditions.
-It also uses significantly less power than comparable IR sensors and the CH101's Field-of-View (FoV) can be customized by different acoustic housings.
+Unlike other types of ToF rangefinders, such as infrared (IR) sensors, the CH201 and ICU-20201 sensors are not affected by the color or transparency of objects and works in all lighting conditions.
+It also uses significantly less power than comparable IR sensors and the sensor's Field-of-View (FoV) can be customized by using different acoustic housings.